Brennall/HFH-SRD/Chapter10.md

 The first consideration in dungeon design is providing a mix of challenges.
 Some monsters band together in groups and might be negotiated with if adventurers speak their language.
 Their organization means that they often set up patrols and call for reinforcements, but also that their internal rivalries and feuds with outsiders can be exploited.
 In ACKS, such monsters are typically beastmen, and they generally occupy entries 1-4 of each wandering monster table.
 Entries 5-8 are animals, vermin, and other creatures which might be mindless or act on instinct.
 Such monsters fill a role in the dungeon ecology, and also provide scope for adventurers to use spells like speak with animals or gambits like delaying pursuit by dropping sacks of meat.

-The final category – usually entries 9-12 on each wandering monster table – are men and monsters, who often exploit or prey upon the other monsters on the level.
+The final category - usually entries 9-12 on each wandering monster table - are men and monsters, who often exploit or prey upon the other monsters on the level.
 This category of monsters is less communal and more independent than beastmen, and more intelligent and/or more supernatural than vermin.
 Dealing with men and monsters allows adventurers to use their unique solutions to problems, from turning undead to avoiding a petrifying gaze.
 The last entry in this category is always reserved for NPC parties, who may be rival adventurers from civilized lands or potent emissaries from monstrous domains; these encounters are especially challenging because NPC parties tend to have goals, capabilities, and ruthless priorities similar to those of the player characters.

 An equally important consideration in designing a dungeon level is placing an appropriate and varied assortment of treasure.
 Fortunately, having a varied mix of monster roles tends to also ensure a good diversity in treasure.
 Beastmen tend to be raiders, with sizable but relatively low-level hoards extorted from weaker creatures or received in payment for serving stronger ones.
 Vermin often have incidental treasure, as many might be attracted to shiny objects or have an ecology that involves gathering the corpses of creatures that do carry wealth.
-And most hoarders - organized or strong creatures powerful enough to gain and defend the highest-value, lowest-bulk treasure – occupy the men and monsters role.
+And most hoarders - organized or strong creatures powerful enough to gain and defend the highest-value, lowest-bulk treasure - occupy the men and monsters role.
 For further information on treasure categories, see Random Treasure Generation in Chapter 9.

 The last, and perhaps most important, factor in creating a wandering monster table is choosing monsters whose capabilities are appropriate to the dungeon level.
 The Wandering Monster Table Guidelines table indicates the criteria used to design the sample encounter tables above.
 It is recommended that Judges creating a new table follow these guidelines for selecting most or all of its monsters.
 While it is certainly desirable for adventurers to face both stronger and weaker monsters, the Dungeon Wandering Monster Level table consulted when rolling for each encounter will do much to ensure that this is the case.
 Adventurers will often do the rest, by seeking out depths too dangerous for them or slumming in the shallows which offer little challenge (and little reward).
-Having random tables that are appropriate to each level thus allows chance, and the equally random factor of player choice, to determine which level’s table comes into play.
+Having random tables that are appropriate to each level thus allows chance, and the equally random factor of player choice, to determine which level's table comes into play.

 ### Wandering Monsters in the Wilderness